Chapter 1

 Leading the market for packaged coconut milk beverages is China.
 Yeshu is the country’s leading brand to date.
 With less than 1-2% fat content, coconut milk beverages are also fast becoming low fat contenders of soya and almond milk products in the United States and Europe.

 Increasingly perceived as a suitable dietary substitute for lactose intolerant consumers, brands like So Delicious, Silk, Alpro and Vitasoy are already diversifying their beverage offerings to include coconut milk.
-Many are also highlighting the healthy composition of coconut milk oil, which consists of medium chain triglycerides, better known as the next breakthrough treatment for dementia (Alzheimer’s disease)3.
+Many are also highlighting the healthy composition of coconut milk oil, which consists of medium chain triglycerides, better known as the next breakthrough treatment for dementia (Alzheimer’s disease)[fn]Source: Use of medium chain triglycerides for the treatment and prevention of Alzheimer’s disease and other diseases resulting from reduced neuronal metabolism II - US patent[/fn].

 Like coconut water, established brand owners of packaged coconut milk beverages are tapping into social media networks and digital marketing channels to increase global consumer demand.